devjgm/papers/cpp_time_zone.md

 ### Creating a `time_point` from a `civil_second`

-Converting from the civil time domain to the absolute time domain is one of the two fundamental operations of a time zone.
+Converting from the civil-time domain to the absolute-time domain is one of the two fundamental operations of a time zone.

 ```cpp